AnahiVera/AnahiVera/README.md

 <div align="center"> <h2> Hi there I am Anahi 😄👋 </h2> </div>
 💫 About Me: <br>
+🚀 Journeying Through: Constantly exploring the world of code — from elegant frontend designs to robust backend systems.<br>
+🌐 Team Ups: Always open to collaboration!
+Whether it’s React magic or API wizardry, I love bringing ideas to life with others.<br>
-🚀 Journeying Through: Currently diving deep into the coding sea..<br>🌐 Team Ups: Open to collaboration!
-Frontend?
-Backend?
-Let's explore both universes.<br>📘 Current Quest: Harnessing the power of React and Python, feeling the allure of the backend mysteries.<br>🔍 My Specialty: Bridging the gap between frontend flair and backend brains.
-Curious about the blend?<br>🌟 Did You Know?: They say I'm 'lazy', but I have a knack for getting things done in style.<br> 💖 My favorite quote: "Try and fail, but don´t fail to try" John Quincy Adams
+📘 Current Quest: Mastering React and NestJS, refining backend logic, and crafting clean, scalable solutions.<br>
+🔍 My Specialty: Bridging creativity and logic — turning user needs into intuitive, efficient web experiences.<br>🌟 Did You Know?: They say I'm 'lazy', but I have a knack for getting things done in style.<br> 💖 My favorite quote: "Try and fail, but don´t fail to try" John Quincy Adams